 If you don’t agree with the IRS’s conclusion, however, you can request an audit reconsideration.
 You’ll need to take this step before paying any penalties, taxes, or accrued interest that you disagree with, so plan to take action as soon as possible.
 To request an audit reconsideration, you’ll need to provide a written statement that explains your position, documentation to support your case, and copies of all correspondence you’ve exchanged with the IRS.

 Paying IRS audit penalties can be daunting, especially if you already have a big back-tax bill.
 If you’re concerned about cost or you need assistance getting your taxes up to date, the Solvable team is here to help.
-Contact us to get relief for tax debt and start building a better financial future.
+Contact us to get back tax assistance and start building a better financial future.